ydluo/qdyn/docs/getting_started.md

 ## Installing QDYN

+1. Install the QDYN Python package by running `pip install -e .` (including the dot) from the QDYN root directory
-1. Navigate to the `src` directory
+2. Navigate to the `qdyn` directory
-2. Modify the section "User Settings" of the  `Makefile` following the instructions and examples therein:
+3. Modify the section "User Settings" of the  `Makefile` following the instructions and examples therein:
     *  In section 1, set the variable `EXEC_PATH = [target path to your executable file]`.
-If you set the default value (recommended) the executable file `qdyn` is placed in the `src` directory.
-If you change this variable, you must set the `EXEC_PATH` input variable accordingly when calling `qdyn` from the wrappers (`qdyn.m` or `pyqdyn.py`).
+If you set the default value (recommended) the executable file `qdyn` is placed in the `qdyn` directory.
+If you change this variable, you must set the `EXEC_PATH` input variable accordingly when calling `qdyn` from the wrapper (`pyqdyn.py`).
     *  In section 2, adjust your Fortran compiler settings: set the variables `F90 = [your compiler]`, `OPT = [your compiler optimization flags]` and `PREPROC = [your compiler preprocessing flags]`.
 Settings for several commonly used compilers are provided.
 Note that the specific optimization flags need to be set to enable parallelization through OpenMP.
-3. Set the parameters in the section "User Settings" of `constants.f90` following the instructions therein
+4. Set the parameters in the section "User Settings" of `constants.f90` following the instructions therein
-4. Run `make`
+5. Run `make`